-The Risk Committee's mission is to:
+The risk committee's mission is to:

 - 1. examine, notably based on the own risk and solvency assessment, the major risks with which the Group is confronted, both on the assets and liabilities side, and ensure that tools for monitoring and controlling these risks are in place to the fullest extent possible;

 - 2. examine strategic risks (including emerging risks) as well as the Group's principal underwriting and financial commitments which are:

 - underwriting risks (life and non-life);

 - reserving risks (life and non-life);

 - market risks;

 - concentration risks (assets and liabilities);

 - counterparty risks;

 - asset-liability management risks;

 - liquidity risks;

-- operating risks
+- operating risks;

 - risks relating to the evolution of prudential regulations.

-The Risk Committee shall be composed of a minimum of three (3) and a maximum of eight (8) members designated by the Board from among the voting and non-voting Directors.
+The risk committee shall be composed of a minimum of three (3) and a maximum of eight (8) members designated by the board from among the voting and non-voting directors.

-At least two-thirds (2/3) of the members of the Committee shall be chosen from among the Company's Independent Directors.
+At least two-thirds (2/3) of the members of the committee shall be chosen from among the Company's independent directors.

-No executive corporate officer shall be a member of the Committee.
-The Board of Directors ensures that no situation arises in which a member of the Company's Risk Committee is also an executive corporate officer of a company that has one of SCOR's executive corporate officers on its own risk committee.
+No executive corporate officer shall be a member of the committee.
+The board of directors ensures that no situation arises in which a member of the Company's risk committee is also an executive corporate officer of a company that has one of SCOR's executive corporate officers on its own risk committee.

-The term of Committee members coincides in principle with their term as voting or non-voting Director.
-Nevertheless, the Board may, if it sees fit, terminate a voting or non-voting Director's appointment to one or more Committees on which he serves before the end of his term as voting or non-voting Director.
+The term of committee members coincides in principle with their term as voting or non-voting director.
+Nevertheless, the board may, if it sees fit, terminate a voting or non-voting director's appointment to one or more committees on which he serves before the end of his term as voting or non-voting director.

-The Board shall appoint a chairman of the Risk Committee from among its Independent Directors.
-The chairman of the Committee shall choose a Secretary from among its members or may choose to be assisted by a salaried employee of the Company.
+The board shall appoint a chairman of the risk committee from among its Independent directors.
+The chairman of the committee shall choose a secretary from among its members or may choose to be assisted by an employee of the Company.

-The Chief Risk Officer (CRO) shall present a report to the Risk Committee, and the Chief Financial Officer may also make a presentation.
-These hearings may be carried without the Chairman and CEO in attendance, if the members of the Committee deem it necessary.
-The Committee meets as often as it deems necessary and at least once (1) a year.
-Members are invited to meetings by the Chairman of the Committee or at the request of at least two of its members.
-The Chairman and CEO may also ask the Committee chairman to call a meeting of the Risk Committee on a specific topic.
+The chief risk officer (CRO) shall present a report to the risk committee, and the chief financial officer may also make a presentation.
+These hearings may be carried without the chairman and CEO in attendance, if the members of the committee deem it necessary.
+The committee meets as often as it deems necessary and at least once (1) a year.
+Members are invited to meetings by the chairman of the committee or at the request of at least two of its members.
+The chairman and CEO may also ask the committee chairman to call a meeting of the risk committee on a specific topic.
+Members of the committee may also be consulted in writing.